How to Run Android Apps on iPhone Without Jailbreak

 Three primary paths work on stock iOS:

-- Cloud-rendered Android delivered through Safari or a thin client, covered further in how to use cloud-based Android emulators on iPhone.
+- Cloud-rendered Android delivered through Safari or a thin client, covered further in cloud-based Android emulators for iOS.

-- Remote desktop into a PC or Mac running an Android emulator, the approach featured in PC-based emulators vs browser emulators on iOS.
+- Remote desktop into a PC or Mac running an Android emulator, the approach featured in PC-based vs browser Android emulators on iOS.

-- Signed IPA with embedded runtime that offers limited emulation-like behavior; see complete guide to sideloading Android emulator IPA files on iOS.
+- Signed IPA with embedded runtime that offers limited emulation-like behavior; see sideload an Android emulator IPA on iOS.

 None of these require jailbreak.
 Each has trade-offs for latency, policy compliance, and hardware needs.